 - WeChat boasts 1 billion monthly active users

 - Digital payment methods have been used by over 70% of all consumers

 Why has digital become such an essential element of the fabric of Chinese society?
-China, later to develop than other global powers made the leap economically at a time where technology was abundant.
-They skipped traditional media forms and leapt straight to digital tech, smartphones, e-commerce and social networking.
+China, which was later to develop than other global powers made the leap economically at a time where technology was abundant.
+They skipped traditional media forms and leaped straight to digital tech, smartphones, e-commerce, and social networking.